-NCERT Solutions for Class 8 English Unit 9 – The Comet – I can be downloaded for free at BYJU’S in PDF format for CBSE students.
-The NCERT Solutions for Class 8 English link of Unit 9 is provided below.
+NCERT Solutions for Class 8 English Chapter 9 – The Comet – I can be downloaded for free at BYJU’S in PDF format for CBSE students.
+The NCERT Solutions for Class 8 English link of Chapter 9 is provided below.
 All the solutions and exercise questions have been attempted by our subject-matter experts, in accordance with the updated CBSE rules and regulations.

 Meanwhile, Class 8 students can refer to the NCERT Solutions of the English Supplementary textbook – It So Happened here.
 All the textbooks and additional exercise questions are solved by our panel of experts in consideration with the latest CBSE English syllabus.
 Students can also discover the other important subjects of NCERT Solutions of Class 8 and score well in their exams.

-Access Answers to NCERT Class 8 English Unit 9 – The Comet – I
+Access Answers to NCERT Class 8 English Chapter 9 – The Comet – I

 The Comet – I